The Grifters (film): Critical reception

 The film received positive reviews from critics.
-On Rotten Tomatoes it holds a 91% rating based on 45 reviews.
+On Rotten Tomatoes it holds a 92% rating based on 49 reviews.
+The site's consensus reads, "Coolly collected and confidently performed, The Grifters is a stylish caper that puts the artistry in con".

-Roger Ebert of the Chicago Sun-Times gave it 4 out of 4 and wrote "This is a movie of plot, not episode.
+Roger Ebert of the Chicago Sun-Times gave The Grifters 4 stars out of 4, praising the lead performances and the script, which he thought more accurately captured the essence of film noir better than any in recent memory.
+He wrote: "This is a movie of plot, not episode.
 It's not just a series of things that happen to the characters, but a web, a maze of consequences."

 Box office

 The movie was successful in its limited run.